NIVANorge/Mobius/README.md

 # News:
 The main development effort has been moved to [Mobius2](https://github.com/NIVANorge/Mobius2), which is a new and improved version of the Mobius framework.
-Many models are for now only supported in Mobius1, so this repository will not disappear.
+Some models are still only supported in Mobius1, so this repository will not disappear.

 # Mobius
 *C++ Model Building System.
 Optimized for speed of execution.*